Elisha Smith Robinson

 Elisha Smith Robinson (1817–1885) was an English businessman and politician.

 Early life and business career

-Robinson was born in 1817 in Overbury, on the Worcestershire/Gloucestershire borders where his father Edward Robinson, a paper maker, lived in Silver Rill House.
+Robinson was born in 1817 in Overbury, on the Worcestershire-Gloucestershire borders where his father Edward Robinson, a paper maker, lived in Silver Rill House.
 He was apprenticed to his maternal grandfather, Rev. Elisha Smith, a grocer and Baptist Minister in Blockley and Chipping Camden.

-In 1840, his father threatened to replace him within the family business with a Londoner, so he ventured to Bristol with a small loan.
+In 1840, his father was threatening to replace him within the family business with a Londoner, so he moved to Bristol with the help of a small loan.
 He founded his own printing and packaging business, E. S. & A. Robinson, in 1844.
 Within 20 years, his firm was the largest buyer of paper in the British Empire.

 Family

 In 1845 he married Elizabeth Ring, with whom he had eight children; she died in 1871.
-Soon after he married Louisa Thomas, who died in 1875.
+Soon afterwards, he married Louisa Thomas, who died in 1875.

 Political career

 Robinson became mayor of Bristol in 1866.
 He was elected as a Liberal Member of Parliament for Bristol (UK Parliament constituency) in 1870, but was unseated on a technicality.
 He stood again as an independent in 1880.
 He had a belligerent attitude to politics; he published his pledges in his own broadsheet, The Redcliffe Review, and was satirized in local cartoons.